UoB-COMSM0166/2025-group-27/README.md

 #### Actors and Use Case Overview

-- **Player**: The end user who interacts with the game interface and mechanics.
+- **Player**: The user interacting with the game.
-- **Developer**: The system maintainer, responsible for updates and content expansion.
+- **Developer**: The system maintainer for updates and content expansion.

 **Key player actions include:**
 - Starting the game → Choosing difficulty and character
 - Combat interaction → Fighting enemies, facing bosses
 - Choosing upgrades
 - Saving, pausing, resuming the game
-- Entering infinite mode or returning to main menu
+- Entering infinite mode or returning to the main menu

 **Developer actions include:**
 - Releasing new game versions via content patches or technical updates

 #### Representative Use Case: Complete Game